More Than a Quarter of a Century After Days of Our Lives’ (First) Possession of Marlena, We Revisit an Unforgettable Sort of Christmas Evil

 Gary Null/NBC/Courtesy of the Everett Collection

-A shocking twist kicked off a devilish new story.
+A shocking twist kicked off a devilish new (at the time) story.

 Ask daytime fans about the genre’s wildest storylines, and most will probably put Marlena’s possession on Days of Our Lives at the top of their list.
 Heck, ask folks who know next to nothing about soaps, and they’ll likely say the same.
 It was that huge.
 In fact, that’s probably why the show decided to bring the Devil back for an encore all these years later!

-If you think this current MarDevil has been running around for awhile wreaking havoc in Salem, believe it or not, the bulk of that plot is a quarter century old, having run through a surprisingly large amount of 1995.
+If you think this current MarDevil has been running around for awhile wreaking havoc in Salem, believe it or not, the bulk of the original plot ran through a surprisingly large amount of 1995.
 But it was on December 23, 1994, that it really started showing us a devil of a good time.

 Up until that point, there had been little more than mysteriously dark tidings on the show.
 An evil presence had been haunting Marlena’s dreams, and things in Salem — like, say, Christmas trees — had become prone to bursting into flames.

 But on that Salem Christmas Eve, all hell broke loose.
 Literally.
 Because that was when Marlena went full-on Exorcist and levitated off the bed.